1Listen to my instruction, O my people. Turn your ear to the words of my mouth.

 4We will not hide them from their children, recounting them to the generation to come the songs of praise about Yahweh, even his strength and his wondrous works that he has done.

-5For he established a testimony in Jacob, yes, he placed Torah in Israel, which he commanded our fathers, that they should declare them to their children;
+5For he established a testimony in Jacob, yes, he placed a law in Israel, which he commanded our fathers, that they should declare them to their children;

 6in order that the generation to come might know; children to be born, who should arise and recount to their children,